Research

 Electronic health records – Østerlund

-Human computer interaction – Cheon, Erickson, Introne, King, McKernan, Stromer-Galley, Zhang, Xiao, Banks
+Human computer interaction – Cheon, Erickson, Introne, King, McKernan, Stromer-Galley, Zhang, Banks

 Human robot interaction – Cheon, Banks